C3D1/BDLC_FS23/V10/3_master_node.md

 jupyter lab
 ```

-And 19 the service in your web-browser with the url `http://bdlc-XX.el.eee.intern:8888/lab`
+And test the service in your web-browser with the url `http://bdlc-XX.el.eee.intern:8888/lab`

 close the running service (`ctrl-c twice`) and start jupyter as a service